 About 20% of all babies are colicky.
 Unfortunately, there are no conclusive theories as to what causes colic, and who is more prone to it.
 Possible causes include an immature or over-sensitive digestive system, gassiness from too much screaming, reflux, hypersensitivity, an immature nervous system and/or difficult labour.

 It’s also commonly thought that food plays a big role for colicky babies.
 Sometimes the mother’s diet can affect the baby, especially if she is doing full-breastfeeding.
 Possible problematic foods include dairy products, spicy food, wheat products, nuts, strawberries, cruciferous vegetables (eg. cabbage, broccoli, cauliflower), garlic, caffeine and alcohol.

 To check if any of these foods are perpetuating your baby’s colic, try eliminating them from your diet, one food at a time, for a few days, and see if the baby feels better.
 Then reintroduce the food, again allowing a few days, and monitor to see if the baby worsens again.

-It’s a slow and tedious process, but it’s helpful practical step parents can do for their colicky babies.
+It’s a slow and tedious process, but it’s helpful practical steps parents can do for their colicky babies.
 You can also try gripe water or anti-reflux medication, but be sure to check with a doctor first.

 The good news is that colic doesn’t last forever.
 Most babies with colic will start to show the symptoms at around 2-3 weeks of age; the symptoms will peak at 6 weeks, and then improve significantly between 3-4 months, ending its round by the 5th month.